gaurav-nelson/secure-mcp-code-gateway/docs/EXTENDING-THE-PATTERN.md

   namespaces:
     - mcp-shared
     - mcp-log-analysis
-    - mcp-database  # Add your namespace
+    - mcp-database  # Add namespace for your new sandbox

   applications:
     # Existing applications...